 Ultrax has 4 out of 5 stars on Amazon.com with almost 6,000 reviews total.
 That’s great, especially with such a large number of verified reviews!

 Women specifically have said that this product works well for them when no other hair loss product has worked.
-Women notice the shampoo makes their hair thicker and stronger, with fewer clumps falling out in the shower.
+Women notice that shampoo makes their hair thicker and stronger, with fewer clumps falling out in the shower.

 And, pretty consistently, women love the smell – it’s “minty”.
 Over time, they noticed less shedding and a marked improvement along their hairlines.